Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2017/12/rahmen-fuer-abgeltungsverhandlungen.md

 ## Further information

-This process corresponded to what we call a multilateral negotiation – with all its challenges and difficulties.
-It was important to maintain close contact with all involved parties throughout the entire process, to communicate from a neutral position and to always be ready with new ideas.
-Often a new good idea can resolve a seemingly deadlocked situation.

 An example of this is the role of the German regions in the negotiation process; their participation was at first controversial.
 We proposed the inclusion of the neighbouring German municipalities through an additional seat in the delegation of the Swiss municipalities.
 As this did not reduce the number of seats of the Swiss municipalities, the proposal was ultimately accepted by all those involved.

-## About the authors

 In the end, a negotiating framework was adopted by all parties involved; 20 people signed the document on 22 September, which means that the negotiations can be started in due course.
 The process has also contributed to the creation of a basis for dialogue and trust between the parties concerned – an essential prerequisite for the solution of such a task of national importance.

+## About the authors

 Michael Ambühl wrote this post with Tobias Langenegger .

+Professor of Negotiation and Conflict Management,

 ## Zukunftsblog reloaded

-Professor of Negotiation and Conflict Management,

 Further information on the author

+Doctoral candidate at the Chair of Negotiation and Conflict Management,

 ## Vote for the

-Doctoral candidate at the Chair of Negotiation and Conflict Management,

 Further information on the author